janfer95/coastal-super-resolution/README.md

 - Kuehn, Abadie, Delpey, Roeber (2024)

 **Warning**
-This repository is still under (heavy) construction!
+This repository is still under construction!
+The source code for the graph neural network and the polynomial regression can be found in `src/models/` and `notebooks/boxplot_comparison.ipynb`, respectively, but running the models straight out of the box is not possible for now.

 # Installation Steps
 After cloning the repository you have to install the necessary packages.